-Drama WJEC / Eduqas C69QS
+Drama WJEC / Edugas C69QS

-What will I study?
-Component 1: Devising Theatre

-40% of qualification
+Component 1: Devising Theatre 40% of qualification

 Non-exam assessment: Internally assessed and externally moderated.

 Content overview:

 Learners will be assessed on either acting or design.
 Learners participate in the creation, development and performance of a piece of devised theatre using either the techniques of an influential theatre practitioner or a genre, in response to a stimulus set by WJEC.